 \subsection{Ablation Study}

-We design six experimental settings to evaluate the effectiveness of each module.
-In the first setting, we remove the PGM-generated prompt ${\bm{\hat{P}}}_{ir}$, the HDE module, and the process of supplementing visible features with infrared features based on haze density, directly inputting ${\bm{F}}_{vi}$ into the Transformer Block for dehazing (denoted as ``w/o ${\bm{F}}_{ir}$") to assess the auxiliary role of infrared information.
+We design seven experimental settings to evaluate the effectiveness of each module.
+In the first setting, we remove the PGM-generated prompt ${\bm{\hat{P}}}_{ir}$, the haze density esitimation (HDE ) module, and the process of supplementing visible features with infrared features based on haze density, directly inputting ${\bm{F}}_{vi}$ into the Transformer Block for dehazing (denoted as ``w/o ${\bm{F}}_{ir}$") to assess the auxiliary role of infrared information.
 In the second setting, we replace the operation in Eq.
-(5) by directly adding ${\bm{\hat{F}}}_{ir}$ and ${\bm{F}}_{vi}$ (denoted as ``w/o HDE") to validate the impact of haze-density-based infrared integration.
+(9) by directly adding ${\bm{\hat{F}}}_{ir}$ and ${\bm{F}}_{vi}$ (denoted as ``w/o HDE") to validate the impact of haze-density-based infrared integration.
 In the third setting, we remove the prompt embedding for ${\bm{\hat{P}}}_{ir}$ and the PEB module, injecting infrared features extracted by the encoder, guided by haze density ${\bm{H}}$, directly into ${\bm{F}}_{vi}$ (denoted as ``w/o ${\bm{\hat{P}}}_{ir}$") to evaluate the effect of prompt embedding.
 In the fourth setting, we test the effectiveness of the PEB module by removing it from IA-FRM, denoted as ``w/o FR-PEB".
-In the fifth setting, we remove ${\bm{\hat{P}}}_{vi}$ from MsPE-FM to verity the effectiveness of prompt embedding, denoted as ``w/o ${\bm{\hat{P}}}_{vi}$".
-In the sixth setting, we omit the PEB from the Fusion Block, performing feature concatenation and convolution directly (denoted as ``w/o FB-PEB") to validate its role in fusion.
+In the fifth setting, we remove ${\bm{\hat{P}}}_{vi}$ from MsPE-FM to verity the effectiveness of prompt embedding, denoted as ``w/o ${\bm{\hat{P}}}_{vi}$".In the sixth setting, we omit the PEB from the Fusion Block, performing feature concatenation and convolution directly (denoted as ``w/o FB-PEB") to validate its role in fusion.
 In the seventh setting, we remove the entire IA-FRM module (denoted as “w/o IA-FRM”) to evaluate the effectiveness of the dehazing component.